FabricMC/fabric-docs/develop/data-generation/features.md

 :::

+Features in Minecraft are natural or generated patterns in the world, like trees, flowers, ores, or lakes.
+Features are different from structures (for example villages, temples...), which can be found with the `/locate` command.

 The generation for features of Minecraft worlds is broken down into 3 parts:

 - **Configured Features**: this defines what a feature is; for example, a single tree